 In 1840, a school for their education was started.
 Instruction was given in both German and English.
 The building was enlarged in 1841 and thirty-three children enrolled in the school.

 In 1874, the orphans were moved to a new three-story-brick building that was erected at 1020 North Union Street (where Frey Village now stands).
 Both George Rodfong and Christian Fisher contributed over $14,000 each to help pay for the new building and land.
 This home was huge compared to the original and it consisted of 28 rooms with wide halls and high ceilings.
 There was a beautiful open staircase (with 112 steps to get to the second floor), a reception room and parlor, a kitchen, a library and school among others.
 In the dormitories, each child was assigned a few drawers to keep their personal belongings.
 On Sundays, they attended Sunday School and Church at St. Peter's and each was given a penny to put in the offering plate.

 The children were asked to help with chores and the boys worked in the fields planting potatoes and sweet corn, in the orchards tending to the fruit trees, and milked cows.
-The girls did housework, gardening, and canning.
+The girls did housework, sewing, gardening, and canning.
 Their work produced some of the best apples and peaches.
 The corn and tomatoes were sold at the local shoe and coat factories.

 * The early spelling of “Emmaus” and later “Emaus” refer to the same and are used interchangeably.